pakozm/lua-oop-iter/README.md

 #### object  = class(name[, parent_class[, class_table]])

 Creates a class table with a given class_name.
-It receives an optional parent class to implement simple heritance.
+It receives an optional parent class to implement simple inheritance.
 It returns the class table; another table which will contain the methods of the object.
 Constructor and destructor methods will be declared into the class table as `class_name:constructor(...)` and `class_name:destructor()`.
 Additionally, a third optional argument is given,